briansunter/graph/site/content/pages/newsletter/issue-11.md

 - newsletter
 coverimage: /assets/honolulu_1676694313546_0.jpg
 date: 2023-02-17
-description: Moving to Hawaii
+description: Some thoughts on moving to Hawaii and what I'm doing to improve my fitness
-blogtitle: Newsletter 11 - Moving to Hawaii and Fitness
+blogtitle: Newsletter 11 - Moving to Hawaii and Fitness Routine
 url: /newsletter/issue-11
 title: newsletter/issue-11
 lastMod: 2023-02-21